-It can be challenging to secure donations for your nonprofit, and a large part of that may be due to a lack of engagement.
+It can be challenging to secure donations for your nonprofit.
+A large part of that may be due to a lack of engagement.
 To make matters more difficult, the pandemic and its resulting social distancing guidelines have created a physical separation between nonprofits and their supporters.
 If your communications have faltered, you’ve probably noticed a drop in donor engagement and donations.

-The good news is organizations are more prepared than ever to bridge that gap — so long as they have the right donation tools in their repertoire.
+The good news is organizations are more prepared than ever to bridge that gap — so long as they have the right donation tools in store.

 When a donor has a positive experience with your cause, they’re more likely to engage with you on a deeper level.
 This could mean higher donation amounts, recurring gifts, and a lifelong commitment to your cause.
-The key is to develop an open line of communication and simplify your giving process to make it as easy as possible for donors.
+The key is to develop an open line of communication and simplify your giving process.

 - Offer custom online donation forms.